anuragrao04/GrowPal/README.md

 # GrowPal
 This is a repository for managing code for the GrowPal project.

-# Installation
+## Installation
 run 'main.py' after cloning the entire repository as this code has a few dependencies.

+## Libraries required:
+pip install PyQt5
+pip install validate_email

-# Progress
+## Progress
-Completed UI elements for login/register and buy pages.
-The logic for storing data from the text input fields is in progress.
+Make UI pages - 70%
+Login page and logic for username and password - Done scroll widget for sell and buy page - N/A screen for adding and deleting selling items - N/A screen for checkout and transaction - N/A
+SQL integration - N/A
+Testing - N/A